learnwithparam/rest-aurora/15-basic-authorization/README.md

 ## Task 01 - Only authorized user can edit or delete tweets

 Only loggedin user who created a tweet can edit or delete the tweet.
-Remaining users are unauthorixed to edit or delete others tweet
+Remaining users are unauthorized to edit or delete others tweet

+## Task 02 - Only authorized user can edit or delete user

+- I won't allow you to delete me!
+- I won't allow me to delete you! - [I am a good guy you know :)]